Alert Message Please update your browser.

 Monitor your credit score

-One of the simplest, quickest ways you can protect yourself is to monitor your credit score and your credit report.
+One of the simplest ways you can protect yourself is to monitor your credit score and your credit report.
 By regularly checking for updates, you can ensure that your current information is accurate.
 If there's any suspicious financial activity, you can catch it early on before more harm can be done.

 Bottom line

-To start protecting your information today, enroll in Chase Credit Journey and opt in for identity monitoring and credit monitoring services.
+For example, remember that you can help start protecting your information today, enroll in Chase Credit Journey and opt in for identity monitoring and credit monitoring services.